Skip to main content

 Location: 600km north east of Derby

-The land and waters of the Wunambal Gaambera people covers an incredible 2.5 million hectares of white sandy beaches, rocky escarpments and rugged gorges.
+The land and waters of the Wunambal Gaambera people cover an incredible 2.5 million hectares of white sandy beaches, blue seas, rocky escarpments and rugged gorges.
 We’ve helped create a Healthy Country Plan and worked on the ground with Traditional Custodians and rangers.

 Wunambal Gaambera partnership